Learn / Guides / Heatmaps guide

 You can create a heatmap visualization from any numerical data set using popular spreadsheet tools like Microsoft Excel, Google Sheets, or LibreOffice.
 The quickest way to do it is to select the relevant cell values and apply conditional formatting to format cells.

-In Google Sheets, go to Format > Conditional Formatting, then select Color Scale and pick your preferred color palette—the example below uses ‘Green to Yellow to Red’ as format style.
+In Google Sheets, go to Format > Conditional formatting, then select Color scale and pick your preferred color palette—the example below uses ‘Green to yellow to red’ as its color scheme.
 You can also customize the minpoint (for the minimum value), midpoint, and maxpoint (for the highest value) if required.

 Heatmaps are a quick, visual way to understand what’s happening on your website.